-A much-anticipated UN report has concluded that chemical weapons were used on a relatively large scale in the Ghouta area of Damascus on 21 August.
-The US, UK and France say the report has vindicated their stance that the Syrian government was to blame - something Damascus denies.
+Last September, the UN published a much-anticipated UN report concluding that chemical weapons were used on a relatively large scale in the Ghouta area of Damascus on 21 August.
+At the time, the US, UK and France said the report vindicated their stance that the Syrian government was to blame - something Damascus denies.
 BBC diplomatic correspondent Jonathan Marcus breaks down some of the report's key findings.

 The document is prefaced by a note from the UN Secretary General himself - Ban Ki-moon - who reiterates the main conclusion of the UN mission's report and stresses his view that a war crime has been committed and that the international community has a moral responsibility to hold those responsible accountable.

 This is a warning that all the evidence collected could ultimately be used in some kind of legal process.
 It should be remembered that there is already widespread collecting of evidence on the ground to chronicle a variety of atrocities committed by various parties to the conflict.

 We have heard the US, British and French intelligence evidence.
 We have seen the harrowing YouTube videos of victims on the web.
 This now is the first independent and authoritative confirmation that there is "clear and convincing evidence" that chemical weapons were used on 21 August.

 The substance concerned was the nerve agent sarin and the delivery system was ground-to-ground rockets.
 Note that the UN inspectors do not anywhere in the report explicitly lay the blame for carrying out the attack at the door of Syrian President Bashar al-Assad.

 That was beyond the scope of their study, but as we will see a little later, there are strong indicators from their evidence that point the finger at forces loyal to the Assad regime.

 The report contains a clear statement of the methodology and approach taken by the inspection team.
 It also underscores the difficult and hazardous circumstances in which they worked.